 1. Crowd out your fridge and plate with fresh fruit and veggies

 It’s easy to get carried away over Christmas, but try to remember if it’s in your fridge, you’ll probably eat it.
 Make sure you’re stocking up on loads of fresh fruits and vegetables instead of lollies and chocolate almonds.
 Try a whole baked fish and summer salads for Christmas dinner instead of that fatty ham with a side of roast chicken, lamb and ribs.
-Crowd out your plate with lots of fresh healthy food so there’s less room for junk food and if you do enjoy eating a couple of treats on Christmas Day, make it just that….a couple.
+Crowd out your plate with lots of fresh, healthy food, so there’s less room for junk food and if you do enjoy eating a couple of treats on Christmas Day, make it just that….a couple.
 There’s really no need to have a selection of refined sugary desserts floating around your house for a week, creating acidic bodies and illness.
 There are also lots of super simple healthy treats you can make at home.

-Christmas is a great time to catch up with family and friends, but don’t forget to make some time for yourself.
+Christmas is a great time to catch up with family and friends, but don’t forget to take some time for yourself.
 It’s easy to stress out over a Christmas shopping list, cooking for 20 people or finishing up at work.
 Take a few moments to walk outside, meditate, watch a movie, sleep or read a book.
-We are always on the go and don’t tend to just stop and be still.
+We are always on the go and don’t tend to stop and be still.
 So stop.
 Be still.